We’ve made a full circle! Our marine navigation has evolved quite a lot during the past years and now, we’re back to the skies.

 Project the distance from your latest known position on your present course.
 That point is your dead-reckoning position.

-However, DR excludes the effects of wind, current, and steering error.
+However, DR excludes the effects of wind, current, and steering errors.
 If you apply them in your dead-reckoning position, it will now become your Estimated Position (EP).

 4. Electronic Navigation